ForgeRock/forgeops/docker/README.md

 ## Dockerfiles Used for Multiple Releases

-* `java-11`: The foundational Java 11 image used to build ForgeRock DS, IDM and IG.
-* `cli-tools`: Deployment and release management tooling.
 * `gatling`: Gatling image used to benchmark and exercise the platform.

  ## See Also